The Aerobie Aeropress coffee maker consistently makes the richest and cleanest cup of coffee of just about any other coffee maker out there.

 What Is The Best Grind Setting?

 The Aeropress makes coffee under pressure, in a similar way to an espresso machine but using less pressure and more simply.
-Pressurized brewing and a low steeping time mean that the grind needs to be thin to get a rich cup, grind too coarsely and you’ll get underextraction, and that would be a terrible shame.
+Pressurized brewing and a low steeping time mean that the grind needs to be really fine (small) to get a rich cup, grind too coarsely and you’ll get underextraction, and that would be a terrible shame.

 Best Alternatives To The Aeropress